 Take the Other Driver’s Information

-Call an Ambulance and Seek Medical Care
+Contact an Ambulance to Get Medical Care